milan-sony/milan-sony/README.md

 <h1 align="center">Hi there 👋 My name is Milan</h1>
-<h3 align="center">I'm an aspiring programmer, currently on a self-taught journey to become a python developer</h3>
+<h3 align="center">I'm an aspiring programmer, currently on a self-taught journey to become a python developer :)</h3>

 - 🌍  I'm based in India